How to Take Minutes for a Meeting (and why they're important)

 First and foremost, make sure you’re in a place without disruptions and distractions.
 That means no background noises and that your workspace is comfortable.

 If you miss out on the contribution of a particular member, make sure you ask them to repeat themselves.
 Seeking clarification during the entirety of the meeting is important to remain factual.
 Taking notes is a good start, but ensuring that you’re painting a complete picture in your notes is another integral step entirely.

 According to Snack Nation, you can record the meetings after seeking permission from the relevant persons.
 Use the recording progress bar to keep track of when meaningful conversations happen.
 If any of your notes are ambiguous, you’ll know precisely where to go in the recording to retrieve the information you require.

-If interconnection, internet speed, or other problems make it challenging to hear meeting attendees, speak up.
+If internet connection, internet speed, or other problems make it challenging to hear attendees, speak up.
 To effectively do your job, you should listen to everything and understand it clearly.
 So, raise such issues you come across while recording the meeting.